Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 - Unable to follow a reduction regime due to loss of control and cravings

-Someone who suffers from Zapain addiction is very unwell with a substance use disorder and requires a combination of professional medical and therapeutic treatment in order to recover.
+Someone suffering from Zapain addiction is unwell with a substance use disorder and requires professional medical and therapeutic treatment to recover.

 Our inpatient rehab programmes for Zapain addiction treatment offer: